florian-beetz/bachelor-thesis/thesis.md

 With the `--patch-module` additional files and classes can be added to a module.
 This is useful for example to add unit tests to a module, that otherwise could not access the required classes in the module.
+The `--illegal-access` switch specifies how illegal reflective access should be handled at runtime.
+Possible values for the switch are `permit`, `warn`, `debug` and `deny`.
+`permit` allows all reflective access, so both reflective as well as static access to encapsulated code is possible as it was before Java 9.
+`warn` does the same as `permit`, but prints a warning every time an illegal access orccurs.
+`debug` does the same as `warn`, but prints a complete stack trace when an illegal access occurs.
+`deny` denies all illegal accesses, except those explicitly allowed with other command line switches such as `--add-opens`.

 --------------------------------------------------------------------------------
 Switch                  `java`      `javac`     Function